-(a) Excludes the capital asses acquired as part of the acquisition of substantially all of the assets of NBP of approximately \$51.9 million in fiscal 2006.
+(a) Excludes the capital assets acquired as part of the acquisition of substantially all of the assets of API Recycling and NBP of approximately \$3.4 million and \$51.9 million in fiscal 2008 and fiscal 2006, respectively.

 The Company has no material foreign operations, but exports a portion of its products to customers in various foreign countries.